ostifede02/dr_ws/README.md

 # delta robot
-The project is currently under development, since it will be ros based.
+The project is currently under development.